 Pass1 : Milk99

 These obviously aren’t that secure of passwords, read How to Create a Secure Password to make them secure.
-For now if you do the above for every login you have you will be able to refer to this sheet very quickly and login quickly.
-However you can also use single sign in with Google Apps, Google, Twitter, WordPress and other secure account for a lot of online Apps.
+For now, if you do the above for every login you have you will be able to refer to this sheet very quickly and login quickly.
+However, you can also use the single sign in with Google Apps, Google, Twitter, WordPress and another secure account for a lot of online Apps.
 This will use those logins to access other applications.

 Also sometimes the email address is the username.

 This is just a quick tip to organize the growing number of online Applications and tools we use for our businesses.
 This is a great way to keep an inventory of all our digital assets.
 I feel sometimes we waste time searching for things that we already use.

 Also, this is a great way to reset all your passwords.
 If you have a list of all your website logins then you will just need to run down the list.
 A great way to prevent cyber security risks.